 The Boone County Veterinary Clinic exists to honor God by striving for excellence as we serve our patients, clients, employees, and community.

 After obtaining a bachelor's degree in Animal Science from the University of Arkansas, Dr. Wilkinson headed to "The Little Apple", Manhattan, KS.
 There, he earned his DVM from Kansas State University in 2005.
-He also carved out some time during those years in Kansas to allow his English Setters to hone their quail finding ability (of course, he was forced to join them in their endeavors since someone had to provide transportation, and driving is one of the few things that English Setters do not excel at).
+He also carved out some time during those years in Kansas to allow his English Setters to hone their quail finding ability (of course, he was forced to join them).
 Sometime between child number three and four, the quail hunting hobby screeched to a halt, but their dogs still make excellent friends for the family.
-The four children also enjoy helping Rob and his wife Denise care for their chickens, horses, and cattle.
+The four children also enjoy helping Rob and his wife Denise care for their cat, chickens and cattle.
 Most importantly, although he always seeks to fulfill the clinic's mission statement to strive for excellence, Rob realizes that it is often through his imperfection that people can be pointed to the One who is perfect, his Savior, Jesus Christ.

 Joe has been with the Boone County Veterinary Clinic since 2010 and keeps things running through all the hectic times as our Office Manager.
 Joe grew up in the Harrison area and went to High School in Alpena.
 He attended William's Baptist College.
-He and his wife Brandy have a son and a daughter.
+He and his wife Brandy have a son and two daughters (one is brand new).
 Their favorite pastimes include family movie night, working on the farm and spending time with the grandparents.
 They also have 3 dogs just to keep things interesting.